What Happens in Your Marketing Meetings?

 Now let’s imagine the ideal scenario, all meeting attendees are attentive, they contribute to the discussion and marketing strategies and marketing plans are drafted.
 Next steps are assigned, a system for tracking progress and follow up is set in place.
 The meeting draws to a close and everyone leaves with a defined purpose.

 Does the ideal situation sound incredulous?
 It doesn’t have to be.
 It’s simple to turn marketing meetings from time and money sucking events to productive and effective sessions.
-Whether it’s traditional marketing or digital marketing, here are the ingredients to create a perfect marketing meeting.
+Hubspot has a great infographic on 9 ways to have effective meetings.
+Whether it’s traditional marketing, digital marketing or just a brainstorming session on how to promote your product or service, here’s how you can create a perfect marketing meeting.

 A Purposeful Agenda